sathvikreddyp/pwn.college.sathvik/Processes and Jobs.md

 Now I will sleep for a while (so that you could find me with 'ps').
 ```

+## What I Learnt
+I learnt about the ps command, which lists processes.
+By default, ps just lists the processes running in your terminal.
+However to make it useful (only processes running in your terminal isn't that useful), we can use either the -ef command or aux command.
+There are 2 syntax:
+1)Standard Syntax: in this syntax, you can use -e to list "every" process and -f for a "full format" output, including arguments.
+These can be combined into a single argument -ef.
+2) BSD Syntax: in this syntax, you can use a to list processes for all users, x to list processes that aren't running in a terminal, and u for a "user-readable" output.
+These can be combined into a single argument aux
+These two methods, ps -ef and ps aux, result in slightly different, but cross-recognizable output.

+## References
+The references I used are the instructions provided by the pwn.college.

 # 2. Killing Processes
+In this challenge, they they told that /challenge/run will refuse to run while /challenge/dont_run is running.
+We must find the dont_run process and kill it, then run /challenge/run to get the flag.

 ## My Solve
 Flag: pwn.college{sygP8--5Y9Dw0v8zEEh29ONPSA5.QXyQDO0wiM1AzNzEzW}

+I first used the ps command with -ef argument, then connected that output with "grep dont_run" command, to find the /challenge/dont_run process.
+I found out the PID of that process, then I used the kill command to terminate the process.
+I then ran /challenge/run to get the flag.

 ```
 hacker@processes~killing-processes:~$ ps -ef | grep dont_run